Because of their small size, small fish tanks require a small fish tank filter and a great deal more maintenance than a larger fish tank.

 With that in mind, when talking about small fish tanks, filtration becomes a major challenge and the smaller the tank, the more important filtration becomes.

-To help you find a filter for your small tank we provide the following suggestions;
+To help you find a filter for your small tank or a great Betta filter we provide the following suggestions;

 If you are looking for a kit that comes with a filter most starter kits come with everything included are fairly cheap and easy to set up.

-Here are 3 small fish tanks with filters;
+Here are 3 fish tanks kits that come with filters;

 A word of caution when purchasing a kit!